By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Try to limit your overall red meat intake to no more than one serving two or three times a week.
 Don’t eat red meat the day before or day after your barbecue.

 - Add some veggies into the mix!
-Skewer up some veggie or chicken kabobs loaded with onions, mushrooms, tomatoes, summer squash or peppers.
+Skewer up some veggie or chicken kabobs loaded with organic onions, mushrooms, tomatoes, summer squash or peppers.

 You probably have never heard of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 In short, they are chemicals generated when muscle meat, such as beef, pork, fish, or poultry, is cooked via pan frying or grilling directly over an open flame.
 Animal studies, according to the National Cancer Institute, indicate these compounds cause changes in DNA that may increase the risk of cancer.
 In humans, the situation is still unclear.

-Solution: Continuously turn meat over on a high heat source to substantially reduce the formation of HCAs and PAHs.
+Solutions: Marinate your meats with rosemary, which can help reduce HCA formation.
+Continuously turn meat over on a high heat source to substantially reduce the formation of HCAs and PAHs.
 Additionally, start by pre-cooking meat in the oven and use thinner cuts requiring less cooking.
 In general, avoid prolonged cooking times.

-BBQ Problem #3: Too Many Carbohydrates!
+Healthy BBQ Tip #3: Avoid Too Many Carbohydrates

 Buns, pasta salad, potato salad, tortilla chips, potato chips, and the list goes on!
 These typical BBQ accessories add up to lots of carbohydrates that cause blood sugar to spike, and soon after, drop.
 Fatigue may ensue.
 Eating foods like this on a regular basis can contribute to weight gain, brain fog, metabolic syndrome and ultimately to diabetes and cardiovascular disease.

-BBQ Problem #4: BBQ Condiments
+Healthy BBQ Tip #4: Think Outside of Traditional BBQ Condiments

 BBQ sauces and ketchup are full of added sugar that raises blood sugar.
 A 2-tablespoon serving of BBQ sauce will give you 3 or more teaspoons of sugar.
 And ketchup – is one-quarter sugar!